Opinion

 Saturday, September 21, 2024

 Around 2000, I traveled to Cape Town, South Africa for a wedding.
 It was less than a decade after Apartheid ended.
 My family and I stayed at a friend of a friend’s luxurious home.
 It sat on a high hill in a wealthy neighborhood.
-Exquisitely build into that hill, the house offered amenities like I’d never seen.
+Exquisitely built into that hill, the house offered amenities like I’d never seen.
 The window in the bathroom looked down on the city and a stretch of beautiful beach.
 While you soaked in the deep tub, you could watch the waves roll in in.
 The floors were covered in smooth and polished stone.

 Everything about the house screamed money and luxury.
 Real wood everywhere, no laminate furniture, solid wood floors, rugs that cost thousands, décor worth more than my house today.
 The exterior was just as beautiful, a long, wide balcony that looked down the hill, a nicely sculpted lawn with trees and bushes.
 It stood on the side of that hill like a king on a throne.